-Nail Care
+Nail Care - One Hand

 - 1) Knock on the door. - 2) Introduce yourself to the resident. - 3) Perform hand hygiene. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry. - 4) Explain the procedure to the resident. - 5) Immerse nails in comfortably warm, soapy water and soak for at least five (5) minutes.
-The five minutes may be verbalized. - 6) Gently clean under nails with a file or nailbrush.
-Nails may be cleaned as they soak. - 7) Dry hands thoroughly, being careful to dry between fingers. - 8) Gently push the cuticle back with a towel or washcloth. - 9) Offer to cut resident's nails. - 10) Clean equipment and return to storage. - 11) Place dirty linen in the designated laundry hamper. - 12) Place the call light or signal calling device within easy reach of the resident. - 13) Maintain respectful, courteous interpersonal interactions at all times. - 14) Perform hand hygiene. - a.
+Rub your hands together until they are completely dry. - 4) Explain the procedure to the resident. - 5) Soak nails in comfortably warm, soapy water for at least five (5) minutes.
+The five minutes may be verbalized. - 6) Gently clean under the nails with a file or nail brush.
+Nails may be cleaned as they soak. - 7) Dry hands thoroughly, being careful to dry between fingers. - 8) Gently push the cuticle back with a towel or washcloth.

+- 9) Offer to cut the resident's nails. - 10) Clean equipment and return to storage. - 11) Place dirty linen in the designated laundry hamper. - 12) Perform hand hygiene. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry.
+Rub your hands together until they are completely dry. - 13) Place the call light or signal calling device within easy reach of the resident. - 14) Maintain respectful, courteous interpersonal interactions at all times.